UShouldRun/Spider-Line4---AI-Algorithms-Project/README.md

 # Open Source Project Credits

-All the code is free to use and experiment with, but all github accounts stated bellow should be mencioned.
+All the code is free to use and experiment with, but all github accounts stated bellow should be mencionned.

 Project made by Henrique Teixeira (UShouldRun), João Ferreira (johnpierre), Pedro Pereira (PedroPeras).